-A 31-year-old female asked:
+A member asked:

-my hida scan was norm, i just got a letter from dr. i have sludge and pain in luq and lower left as well as ruq what could this mean.
+My hida scan was norm, i just got a letter from dr. i have sludge and pain in luq and lower left as well as ruq what could this mean.

 Need further work-up: Sludge is basically thickened bile and is non specific finding.
 If hida is normal, and i assume no gallstones, i would look elsewhere for cause of pain before blaming gallbladder.
 Especially with pain in luq and llq.
 Not the usual places for gb pain.
 I would suggest further GI work up that may include endoscopy, GI series and/or colonoscopy depending upon other symptoms.